Home Interviews Interview with Sin

 0

 Sin is an expat Englishman resident in Munich with long standing business ties in Japan.
 After an enforced 10-year vanilla hiatus he took up SM rope-play again in 2012, becoming a student of Bingo Shigonawa san.
-He is a regular performer, but shies away from photography or .
+He is a regular performer, but shies away from photography or video.

 Sin: I had sado-erotic fantasies since the onset of puberty.
 At 14 I rented soft porn magazines to my fellow schoolmates.
 Pre-digital, I trained as an advertising-fashion photographer in West London.
 Studio staff used to have private film-nights: 8mm of amateur hardcore and classic British sexual innuendo.
 I did a few spanking and early shaving shoots for a publisher in Wardour Street.
 The darkroom was a library of international hardcore when certain material, considered common today, was risky to be caught in possession.
 Because it was illegal, it harbored very unsavory elements.
 It was my first exposure to BDSM, the first time I saw rope bondage.
 My first wife introduced me to BDSM proper in the 80’s via a copy of Histoire d’O, but I wasn’t really mature enough.
 It took me until my 40’s to realise that not all ladies sought the chivalry of the prince come to rescue them, that some indeed crave the black knight to come and take them.
 Back then there was no Internet, no scene, and draconian obscenity laws, so we kept it secret.
 We enjoyed our version of rope-play.
 I had no knowledge of Kinbaku, but what we did had distinct similarities.
 After the relationship ended, I had a Japanese girlfriend.
 She was the first to show me Kinbaku.